Everyone needs blankets

 Booming Mosaic

-To begin with, this mosaic blanket combines both texture and colors.
+To begin with, this blanket combines both texture and colors.
 In particular, the combination of an ombre yarn in the background and a lighter, solid hue for the texture is amazing.

 Designer: BebaBlanket